Generic Name: sulfanilamide vaginal (SUL fa NIL a mide)

 Wash your hands before and after inserting this medication.

 Insert sulfanilamide cream into the vagina using the applicator provided with this medicine.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.

 Call your doctor if your symptoms do not improve after a few days of treatment, or if you have new or worsening symptoms.

-You may continue using sulfanilamide vaginal during your menstrual period.
+You may continue using AVC during your menstrual period.

 Use a sanitary napkin to prevent this medicine from staining your underwear.
 Do not use a tampon.

 Store at room temperature away from moisture, heat, and cold.
 Keep the tube tightly closed when not in use.